 When it comes to aesthetics, there are plenty of options.
 If your workspace is in a factory environment or has more of an exposed, stripped-back design, you’ll likely want to consider a steel staircase which can be painted to suit the space.

 If your mezzanine will be in a more formal office setting, a higher specification staircase can be designed to suit the overall aesthetic.

 This will depend very much on the purpose of your mezzanine.
 So, at this stage in the design process, consider the more practical aspects.
 For example, if the mezzanine is to be used for workspace, will you need partition walls?
 Where will your power access be?
 Will you need toilet access on that level?
 Is lift access required?
 Make a list of all the practical elements so you can run through them with your designer.

 Once you have all of the necessary permissions, you’ve checked the regulations and have mapped out the more practical aspects, you can start thinking about how you’d like your new floor to look.

 If it’s for a practical purpose such as storage, this stage in the process will be pretty straightforward.
 However, if you’re designing a new workspace area, you can explore new interior ideas and create something that will really set your office off.
 New colours, vibrant accessories and furniture can all create an entirely new vibe and give your existing workspace a new lease of life.

 If you’re thinking of installing a mezzanine in your workspace and would like some further advice on how to get started, we’d be happy to help.
-Call us on 0115 939 7572 or visit our contact page or have a look through our mezzanine floor service.
+Call us on 0115 939 7572, visit our contact page or have a look through our mezzanine floor service.
 We offer flooring across the UK, covering areas such as Nottingham, Birmingham and Derby.